slawinski/slawinski-dev/blog/how-i-learned-to-stop-worrying-and-love-the-javascript-engine.md

 ## What's a call stack?
 A place in memory storing code in wrappers called execution contexts.
-- As the JavaScript engine comes across an actionable item (function call) it adds it to the call stack.
+- As the JavaScript engine comes across an actionable item (function call), it adds it to the call stack.
 - When the function finishes execution, its context is removed from the stack.
-- Handling of execution contexts is performed in a Last In, First Out manner (a.k.a LIFO).
+- Execution contexts are handled in a Last In, First Out manner (a.k.a LIFO).
-- The space in the call stack is limited and if exceeded (calling recursive functions without a break) will cause a stack overflow error (but no crash).
+- The space in the call stack is limited, and if exceeded (calling recursive functions without a break), will cause a stack overflow error (but no crash).

 ## What's an execution context?
 In simplest words, it's a place in the memory where the JavaScript code is evaluated and executed/called/invoked (it means the same thing).

-- When a javascript engine (during translation or optimization) goes through the code line-by-line in a single-threaded manner it creates execution contexts.
+- When a javascript engine (during translation or optimization) goes through the code line-by-line in a single-threaded manner, it creates execution contexts.
 - The abstract thing which goes line-by-line and in-and-out of functions is called the *thread of execution*.
-- If the script is being executed for the first time a *global execution context* is being created.
+- If the script is being executed for the first time, a *global execution context* is being created.
 Even if the script has zero lines of code.
-- When a function is called a new *functional execution context* is created.
+- When a function is called, a new *functional execution context* is created.
 - There's a separate execution context for `eval()` function.
 - Each execution context is being added to the *call stack* during its creation phase.
-- Execution context is being popped off from the *call stack* at the end of its execution phase.
+- Execution context gets popped off from the *call stack* at the end of its execution phase.

 ### Global execution context
-- The code that is not in any function belongs to the global execution context meaning *everything outside of a function is global*
+- The code that is not in any function belongs to the global execution context, meaning *everything outside of a function is global*
 - There can only be one global execution context in a program

 ### Functional execution context
-- Every time a function is called a new functional execution context is created
+- Every time a function is called, a new functional execution context is created
 - There are as many functional execution contexts as there are function calls in the code

-Each execution context has two phases: the creation phase and the execution phase
+Each execution context has two phases: the creation phase and the execution phase.

 ### Creation phase

-During the creation phase the following environments are created:
+During the creation phase, the following environments are created:
 - **Lexical environment** consisting of:
   - *Environment record* where variable and function declarations are stored within *Lexical environment*.
 It, on its own, is consisting of:
     - *Declarative environment record* for functions.
 Also stores `arguments` object.